 Student-athletes also answered an English or French demographic questionnaire at Time 1 to allow us to describe the sample and understand individual differences that may be related to their overall functioning (i.e., gender, alcohol use, living situation, year of study, type of sport, previous mental illness diagnosis).
-Items were adapted from largescale national studies (e.g., Statistics Canada, 2015) whenever possible.
-Student-athletes' drinking habits were assessed using three items from the Harvard School of Public Health's College Alcohol Study (Wechsler, Davenport, Dowdall, Moeykens, & Castillo, 1994).2 The measure (a) classifies respondents' alcohol consumption, (b) is a standard measure of risky alcohol use among American college students (Wechsler & Austin, 1998), and (c) has been used with NCAA athletes as well (Nelson & Wechsler, 2001).
-Student-athletes were categorized as either (a) "non-drinkers" (never drank alcohol or had not done so in the last year); (b) "non-binge drinkers" (consumed alcohol in the past year, but did not binge in the past 30 days); (c) "infrequent bingers" (consumed alcohol in the past year, and binged only once or twice over the past 30 days); and (d) "frequent binge drinkers" (consumed alcohol in the past year, and binged three or more times in the past 30 days).3 Binge drinking was deemed particularly important to assess due to its correlation with experiencing negative outcomes as a result of alcohol consumption (e.g., risky sexual behaviour, physical harm) in university students (Wechsler et al., 1994).
+Items were adapted from large-scale national studies (e.g., Statistics Canada, 2015) whenever possible.
+Student-athletes' drinking habits were assessed using three items from the Harvard School of Public Health's College Alcohol Study (Wechsler, Davenport, Dowdall, Moeykens, & Castillo, 1994).2 The measure (a) classifies respondents' alcohol consumption, (b) is a standard measure of risky alcohol use among American college students (Wechsler, 2001).
+Student-athletes were categorized as either (a) "non-drinkers" (never drank alcohol or had not done so in the last year); (b) "non-binge drinkers" (consumed alcohol in the past year, but did not binge in the past 30 days); (c) "infrequent bingers" (consumed alcohol in the past year, and binged only once or twice over the past 30 days); and (d) "frequent binge drinkers" (consumed alcohol in the past 30 days); and binged three or more times in the past 30 days).3 Binge drinking was deemed particularly important to assess due to its correlation with experiencing negative outcomes as a result of alcohol consumption (e.g., risky sexual behaviour, physical harm) in university students (Wechsler et al., 1994).
 Moreover, student-athletes have been found to be more likely to engage in binge drinking than their non-athlete peers (Nelson & Wechsler, 2001).
 Respondents also indicated (a) if they were living "on campus," "off-campus with family," or "off-campus without family"; (b) their year of study; (c) the varsity sport(s) in which they were competing; and (d) if they had ever been diagnosed with a mental illness (optional).